apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 ### Scanner

-To retrieve data, Clients use a Scanner, which acts like an Iterator over keys and values.
+To retrieve data, Clients use a [Scanner], which acts like an Iterator over keys and values.
 Scanners can be configured to start and stop at particular keys, and to return a subset of the columns available.